CMS Public Procurement Contact Card

 Such bodies’ day to day business as well as any real estate developments, joint ventures, restructuring, reorganisation or sale programme cannot function without a proper understanding of how procurement regulates their plans.
 Contractors bidding for work with these bodies also need to be able to navigate this increasingly complex set of rules.

 CMS can help you through these processes.
 Our specialist procurement lawyers take a thorough approach to legal detail and can also stand back and see the bigger, commercial picture, to deliver the best results.

 CMS Public Procurement Group

-Familiar with both sides of procurement procedures
+Familiar with both sides of tender procedures

 Broad Sector Experience

 CMS public procurement specialists have particular expertise in following industry sectors: